How to Identify First Pressing Vinyl Records | Collector’s Guide

 What Is a First Pressing?

-A first pressing is exactly what it sounds like: the first batch of vinyl records pressed from the original metal stampers after an album's release.
-These are the earliest physical copies made available to the public, usually when the album first hits the shelves.
+A first pressing vinyl record is exactly what it sounds like: the very first batch of records pressed from the original metal stampers after an album’s release.
+These copies were sold in record stores when the album first came out, making them the closest thing vinyl has to a first edition book.

 3. Rarity and Prestige